Switzerland has its 2019 ‘schwingen’ King

 The 34-year old, who weighs in at 140 kg, and comes from near Bern, had to fight for his title over three days at the Federal Wrestling and Alpine Games Festival, or Schwingfestexternal link, in Zug, central Switzerland, which wraps up on Sunday.

-He won over his opponent, the 22-year-old newcomer Joel Wicki, from central Switzerland, in just 40 secondsexternal link.
+He won over his opponent, the 22-year-old newcomer Joel Wicki, from central Switzerland, in just 40 secondsexternal link (click on link to watch).
 "I can't quite believe it," said the visibly moved Stucki on Swiss national television SRF.

 + All hail the new ‘schwingen’ King: Matthias Glarner won the last title back in 2016